Garfield: System Support for Byzantine Machine Learning: Introduction

 Machine Learning (ML) is nowadays distributed~\cite{li2014scaling,meng2016mllib}.
 A major motivation is scalability.
 The quantity of data available to ML tasks is huge and can only be handled with distributed architectures.
 For instance, the size of Google's ad impression log to train an ad click predictor could reach trillions of examples~\cite{kim1many}, each representing a high-dimensional feature vector.
 Such a dataset expands daily with new examples~\cite{mcmahan2013ad} in order to yield better models.

-The modern approach to distribute an ML task is through the \emph{server/worker} distinction~\cite{li2013parameter}.
+A now classical approach to distribute an ML task is through the \emph{server/worker} architecture~\cite{li2013parameter}.
 A parameter server coordinates the distribution of the training task among a large set of worker nodes.
 The parameter server typically aggregates the workers' \emph{gradients} by merely averaging them~\cite{abadi2016tensorflow,bonawitz2017practical}, following the standard workhorse optimization algorithm: Stochastic Gradient Descent (SGD)~\cite{rumelhart1986learning}.
+An alternative, more decentralized, approach does not distinguish servers and workers.
+Each node has a copy of the model and keeps its data locally~\cite{patarasuk2009bandwidth,vanhaesebrouck2016decentralized}, typically to protect it and save bandwidth or devices' batteries.
+In this approach, all nodes apply SGD and communicate (in a peer--to--peer fashion) what they learned so far to refine their models,\footnote{Also called \emph{collaborative learning}~\cite{colalearning}.} usually also through averaging.

-As the number of participating machines in the distributed setup increases, the probability of failure of any of these machines increases too.
-In distributed computing, the most general way to model such failures is to assume an adversary that can control a subset of the system and make it arbitrarily deviate from the normal execution: we talk about a Byzantine adversary and Byzantine failures~\cite{lamport1982Byzantine}.
-This includes bogus software, faulty hardware, and malicious attacks.
+As the number of participating machines in a distributed setup increases, so does the probability of failure of any of these machines.
+In distributed computing, the most general way to model such failures is to assume an adversary that can control a subset of the system and make it arbitrarily deviate from the normal execution: we talk about Byzantine failures~\cite{lamport1982Byzantine}.
+This includes bogus software, faulty hardware as well as malicious attacks.
 With the increasing use of ML in mission-critical applications~\cite{esteva2017dermatologist,bloom2017self,rao2018deep}, building robust systems against these kinds of failures becomes a necessity.
-For instance in a datacenter environment, processing units fail \cite{datacenterfailures} and training data (uploaded by the users of a service) could be malicious.
-Using vanilla \emph{state machine replication} (SMR) techniques to solve such a problem is impractical in the ML context~\cite{aggregathor}.
+Using vanilla \emph{state machine replication} (SMR) to solve such a problem was shown impractical in the ML context~\cite{aggregathor}.